-Current Solowheels have 155 watt hour Lithium Ion batteries developed by Sony that will not catch fire as cheaper, inferiorly manufactured systems do.
+Current Solowheels have 155 watt hour Lithium Ion batteries developed by Sony that will NOT catch fire as cheaper, inferiorly manufactured systems do.
 Beware of patent-infringing Solowheel counterfeits (click here to read report on Solowheel fakes).
 You can legally carry up to 160 watt hours of battery power onto a domestic flight airplane according to FAA regulations, however airlines have the final say when it comes to allowing Solowheels as a carry-on.
-Checking them as additional baggage is generally problem free with most airlines.

 Is there a weight limitation?

 Is it legal to ride in California & Washington?